Depression Quest by Zoe Quinn, Patrick Lindsey, Isaac Schankler

 This really does show what's going on in your head with a mental illness.
 I could absolutely recognize how I felt playing through this as the way I've felt making my way through my own decisions and my own path to recovering.

-Review by FantasyLand
+Review FantasyLand

 16 Dec 2018